JulioJu/aspnetScholarProject/README.md

 * See TODO in the code
   To simply see all TODO, simply in ./ca.ruleset comment the rule `S1135` .

+* Add client-side validation scaffolded.

+* Our goal is simply to make a simple app deployable in an intranet, for an updated PC browser (Chrome, Firefox, Edge, Safari, not IE).
+    We assume that the user will not try to change the client side app thanks Developers tools of the Browser.
+Therefore, if in a client side we have `<input type="number" name="xxx" />`, we will not `try` `catch` in server side `int.Parse(xxx)`
+    Could be done in a future, therefore this kind of TODO as marked `TODO LOW`

 <!-- vim:sw=2:ts=2:et:fileformat=dos
 -->